alex/what-happens-when/README.rst

 Post-rendering and user-induced execution
 -----------------------------------------

-After rendering has been completed, the browser executes JavaScript code as a result of some timing mechanism (such as a Google Doodle animation) or user interaction (typing a query into the search box and receiving suggestions).
+After the initial rendering of a web page, the browser may execute JavaScript code, plugins, or other resources as a result of user interaction or timing mechanisms.
+Here are some details on each of these:

-Plugins such as Flash or Java may execute as well, although not at this time on the Google homepage.
-Scripts can cause additional network requests to be performed, as well as modify the page or its layout, causing another round of page rendering and painting.
+* **JavaScript Execution:** JavaScript can cause additional network requests to be performed, as well as modify the page or its layout, causing another round of page rendering and painting.

+* **Plugin Execution:** While plugins like Flash or Java may not be commonly used today, it's worth mentioning that some websites may still rely on them for certain functionalities.
+However, modern browsers have started to phase out support for these plugins due to security and performance concerns.

+* **User-Induced Execution:** When a user interacts with the page, such as by clicking a link or submitting a form, the browser may send a request to the server to retrieve new content.
+This content may be in the form of HTML, CSS, JavaScript, or other resources, which the browser will then render and execute as necessary.

+* **Post-Rendering Optimization:** After the initial rendering of the page, the browser may perform additional optimizations to improve performance.
+For example, it may prefetch resources that are likely to be needed in the near future, or it may delay the loading of certain resources until they are needed.

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html